clarkwinkelmann/clarkwinkelmann.com/flarum-services.md

 - User tags can be migrated as Flarum tags (categories) if you want.
 User tags are not supported in Flarum
 - Mentions will only be kept if they use a `@username` syntax
 - Only emojis in Unicode or [shortcode](https://emoji.codes/) syntax will be imported
+- Discussion read and read all might not be compatible with Flarum.
+For example per-category read all is not supported by Flarum
+- File/image attachment, polls, karma and other things are not supported by Flarum and therefore won't be imported (see below for options)

+I also won't try importing the following:

 - Passwords won't be imported.
 Your users will have to define a new one through the "forgot password" feature of Flarum
+- User preferences won't be imported (as they won't exactly match between platforms)
 - Avatars won't be imported.
 Your users will have to upload them again
-- File/image attachment, polls, karma and other things are not supported by Flarum and therefore won't be imported (see below for options)

 I'm also not providing any url redirect tool.
 Flarum urls will contain a new id and a slug derivated from the discussion title.